 Late marriages As we saw in both the Casey Kasum and Alan Thicke legal battles, children of a deceased parent will likely challenge the inheritance of a newly married spouse especially if he or she is much younger of the deceased parent.

-In light of these potential problems, an experienced probate law attorney can review your unique circumstances and offer professional advice as to how to handle them.
+In light of these potential problems, an experienced Orange County Probate Attorney can review your unique circumstances and offer professional advice as to how to handle them.